DBeneva/just-cook-it/README.md

 ### Recipes

-Authenticated users can view recipe details on the Recipe Page and post their own recipe from the New-Recipe Page.
+Authenticated users can post their own recipe from the New-Recipe Page.
 They can like and unlike recipes created by other users, as well as edit and delete their own recipes.

 ### Account